 Other Benefits for Teachers in Thailand

 In addition to a teaching salary, educators in Thailand often receive other benefits depending on their job and city.
-Keep in mind that almost everything in Thailand is negotiable so don’t hesitate in asking for something on this list when discussing your contract.

 Apartment or Housing Allowance

-Most schools will offer a private apartment or housing allowance in addition to your teaching salary.
+Some schools will offer a private apartment or housing allowance in addition to your teaching salary.
 Provided apartments are almost always basic (single rooms) and allowances might need to be subsidized a bit, but it is a nice benefit.

 Cost of Living for Teachers in Thailand

 Compared to Western countries, Thailand is exceptionally affordable.
 Tasty dinners can be purchased from any of a sea of street vendors for little more than a dollar.
 Except in ritzy areas of Bangkok’s Central Business District, apartment rental rarely exceeds $200.
 Motorbikes can be purchased for $500 or less.
 Getting your teeth cleaned costs $30 in expensive clinics.
 Riding the bus costs a quarter.
 It’s fantastic.

 The bottom line: you can easily live on less than $800/month anywhere in Thailand if you are financially responsible.

 How Much Can You Save as a Teacher in Thailand?